irthomasthomas/Observer/README.md

 Download Ollama for the best compatibility.

 Observer can connect directly to any server that provides a `v1/chat/completions` endpoint.
-Set the `Custom Model Server URL` on the App (not the browser) to vLLM, llama.cpp or any OpenAI compatible endpoint if not using Ollama.
+Set the `Custom Model Server URL` on the App to vLLM, llama.cpp or any OpenAI compatible endpoint if not using Ollama.

-## Option 2: Full Docker Setup (Recommended)
+## Option 2: Full Docker Setup (Deprecated)

 This method uses Docker Compose to run everything you need in containers: the Observer WebApp, the `observer-ollama` translator, and a local Ollama instance.
 This is the easiest way to get a 100% private, local-first setup.